Guidance on licensing, labelling, packaging, chemical safety when importing cereals.

-The Health and Safety Executive’s (HSE) Chemicals Regulation Directorate (CRD), provides guidance on pesticides on their website.
+The Health and Safety Executive’s (HSE) Chemicals Regulation Division (CRD), provides guidance on pesticides on their website.

 There are some other import restrictions/requirements that can apply to cereal products of which importers need to be aware and these are as follows:

-Imports of certain feed and food of non-animal origin that are considered to be 'higher-risk' can only enter the UK through specific ports and airports which are designated points of entry (DPEs) where official controls will be carried out.
+Imports of certain feed and food of non-animal origin that are considered to be 'higher-risk' can only enter GB through specific ports and airports which are authorised Border Control Posts (BCP) where official controls will be carried out.
 A 'higher-risk' product is feed or food that is either known to be, or is, an emerging risk to public health.

 Rice and rice products from China

-There are EU emergency measures in place governing the import of specific rice products originating in or consigned from China due to unauthorised genetically modified organisms (GMOs).
+Retained UK law contains emergency measures, in place governing the import of specific rice products originating in or consigned from China due to unauthorised genetically modified organisms (GMOs).

-Under these measures, consignments of rice products from China can only enter the UK through specific ports or airports which are designated points of entry (DPEs) for GMOs, where official controls will be carried out.
+Under these measures, consignments of rice products from China can only enter GB through specific ports or airports which authorised Border Control Posts (BCP) for GMOs, where official controls will be carried out.